ilgala/laravel-smsfactor/README.md

 ##### Real Examples

 Here you can see an example of just how simple this package is to use.
 Out of the box, the default adapter is `main`.
+Depending on the `accept` attribute setted in the config file, the response will be automatically returned as decoded JSON or [`SimpleXMLElement`](http://php.net/manual/en/class.simplexmlelement.php)
 After you enter your authentication details in the config file, it will just work:

 ```php
 use IlGala\SMSFactor\Facades\SMSFactor;